 This is the part of the path we used to get to the river where we did the baptisms.
-What a beautiful river where we were able to have our Kakata investigators baptized.

 There are 6 that were baptized, 5 men and 1 woman.
 We also have the baptist with the group, Brother Sackie who is on the far left of the group.
 They are all great people who are so grateful to be members of the Church.
 Some of them have waited more than 2 years to be taught and baptized.